 A bright vermilion pagoda crowned with a golden finial shaped like a bird of prey is a shining beacon visible from the approach to Shōbō-ji.
 Originally built at a site next to Kōdai-ji and Ryōzen Kannon temples in 1908 as a memorial to soldiers who perished in the First Sino-Japanese and Russo-Japanese wars, it was moved to its present spot around 2009.
 This two-story hexagonal pagoda is a relatively recent structure, but its architecture is based on ancient and medieval historical buildings and combines traditional and modern techniques.
 Take a closer look to admire the intricate metal decorations, the lacquerwork, the nameplate calligraphy, and the detailing of the roof.

 The main hall at Shōbō-ji was reconstructed recently, but its foundation dates back to the Edo period.
 It faces a beautiful landscape garden spreading out towards the main gate and houses centuries-old Buddhist statuary, which can be considered one of the key attractions of the temple.
 The largest statue in the center is Sanmen Senju Kannon, a rare image of a thousand-armed Kannon with three faces.
 It was made in the early Kamakura period (about 800 years ago) and is 182 cm in height.
 Carved out of wood and plated with gold foil, it reflects the transition between Heian and Kamakura styles and is very well preserved.
 What makes this statue unusual is two other large faces (called kebutsu) on both sides of its main face.
-It is said that this way Kannon can face not only of the present, but also the past and the future.
+It is said that this way Kannon can face not only the developments of the present, but also the past and the future.

 To the right side of this three-faced Kannon is a statue of the bodhisattva in original form called Shō Kannon, the oldest one in Shōbō-ji and its principal image since the temple’s founding.
 This statue was supposedly carved by Shingon school founder Kūkai (Kōbō Daishi) himself when he was 42 years old (around 816) to provide protection from evil and misfortune.
 Another statue to the right of Senju Kannon is Dainichi Nyorai (Vairocana Buddha), dating back to the Muromachi era (1336–1573).